 TPLO stands for tibial plateau leveling osteotomy and is a surgical procedure that makes a change to the biomechanics of the knee to reduce pain and instability.1 During surgery, a curved cut will be made near the top of the tibia (shin bone).
 The top of the bone is then rotated to reduce the slope on the top of the tibia (this is where the “leveling” comes from).
 A stainless steel bone plate is held to the tibia with bone screws to secure the tibia in position while the bone heals.

-Expected results After recovery from the TPLO procedure, it is expected that your dog's lameness will be significantly improved with a high potential for normal weight bearing in addition, arthritis progression is slowed.
+Expected results After recovery from the TPLO procedure, it is expected that your dog's lameness will be significantly improved with a high potential for normal weight bearing.
+In addition, arthritis progression is slowed.

-Why Synthes TPLO
+Why DePuy Synthes TPLO